-Pursuant to the City's Unified Land Development Regulations (ULDR) Section 47-13.20, Downtown RAC review process and special regulations, the applicant, Las Olas Co., Inc., submitted a development permit application for the construction of an 8-story development fronting on US 1 between SE 2nd Street and SE 2nd Court, in the Downtown Regional Activity Center - East Mixed Use (RAC-EMU) Zoning District.
-The south portion of the development will consist of 127 residential units and a 616-space parking garage serving both the South and North portions.
-4th and 8th level pedestrian bridges over SE 2nd Street provide connection between the North and South potions.
+Pursuant to the City's Unified Land Development Regulations (ULDR) Section 47-13.20, Downtown RAC review process and special regulations, the applicant, Las Olas Co., Inc., submitted a development permit application for the construction of an 8-story development fronting on US 1 between SE 1st Street and SE 2nd Street, in the Downtown Regional Activity Center-East Mixed Use (RAC-EMU) Zoning District.
+The North portion of the development will consist of 329 residential units.
+4th and 8th level pedestrian bridges over SE 2nd Street provide connection between the North portion residential units and the parking garage in the South potion.
 The site plan is provided as Exhibit 1.

-Pursuant to Section 47-13.20., Downtown RAC Review Process and Special Regulations, allocation of Downtown Dwelling Units shall not take effect until the application is reviewed and approved by the City Commission.
-The City Commission is to review the application and determine whether it is in compliance with criteria outlined herein and if it is consistent with the Downtown Master Plan (DMP) design guidelines, or has proposed alternative designs which meet the intent of the design guidelines.
-Should the allocation of the 127 Downtown Dwelling Units for the proposed development be approved, 1791 dwelling units will remain in the RAC unit pool.
+Pursuant to Section 47-13.20., Downtown RAC Review Process and Special Regulations, allocation Downtown Dwelling Units shall not take effect until the application is reviewed and approved by the City Commission.
+The City Commission is to review the application and determine whether it is in compliance with the criteria and if it is consistent with the Downtown Master Plan (DMP) design guidelines, or has proposed alternative designs which meet the intent of the design guidelines.
+Should the allocation of the 329 Downtown Dwelling Units for the proposed development be approved, 1462 dwelling units will remain in the RAC unit pool.

-As shown in the table below there are two other projects on this agenda requesting Downtown Dwelling Units; Riverwalk Residences of Las Olas (CAM #17-1127) and 488 Residences (CAM #17-1120) along with Las Olas Walk North (CAM #17-1022).
+As shown in the table below there are two other projects on this agenda requesting Downtown Dwelling Units; Riverwalk Residences of Las Olas (CAM #17-1127) and 488 Residences (CAM #17-1120) along with Las Olas Walk South (CAM #17-1021).